This is a quick post about another non-quick rabbit hole.

 Now this is probably what I was really after.

 I wanted a way of showing the messaging going to, and coming back from, the big Brusa BDC668 DC to DC Converter that I have in my project.
-Further on in this bigger project I’ll also want to decode all the traffic to and from the Helix CTi4 inverter, but for the moment I’m going just with the 668 messaging.
+And further along in the bigger EV conversion project I’ll also want to decode all the traffic to and from the Helix CTi4 inverter.
+But for the moment I’m going just with the 668 messaging.

 And so it was back to ChatGPT again.
 This time to create a LUA script that acts as a Wireshark dissector for the BDC668 CANBus messaging.